-In the second of a seventeenth (and wildly popular) series, we interview some of the most talented up-and-coming Sommeliers in Ontario (and occasionally from further afield as is the case this month).
+In the second of a seventeenth (and wildly popular) series, we interview some of the most talented up-and-coming Sommeliers in Ontario.
 A few years back I was flicking through the pages of a locally published periodical and noticed that when it came to Sommeliers it was the same names that seemed to pop up over and over again.
 I was also becoming gradually cognisant of the fact that we more established wine folks were well and truly “losing our edge” to these young blood Sommeliers.
 Being well aware of the depth of new talent that was out there I finally decided to get together with a couple of fellow Toronto Sommelier “Old Guard” (Anton Potvin and Peter Boyd) to assemble a line of questioning that would give us an entertaining insight into the minds of these rising stars.

 This month we have an in-depth banter with the young gentleman behind the wine list at Toronto’s Fiorentina restaurant, Damien Detcheverry.

 Good Food Revolution: So Damien, what is it that you are doing these days?

 Damien Detcheverry: I am looking after Fiorentina restaurant’s wine list since they reopened at their new location in December 2016.
 I have been organizing winemaker’s dinners a few times a year, the last one was March 28 with Mackenzie Brisebois from Trail Estates and I am working on a dinner with Organized Crime Winery.
 I am also doing some consulting work for private events and work on the floor at La Societe.

 GFR: And what kind of experience and training did you have before doing what you do today?